 1.)
 SPI (meteorological drought)

-SPI is an indicator of how much precipitation amount is in a study area for a certain period of time (1, 3, 6, 12 months) when compared with its historical record.
+SPI is an indicator of the amount of precipitation in a study area for a certain period of time (1, 3, 6, or 12 months) when compared with its historical record.
 Therefore it shows the statistics of rainfall in a study area, specifically the Z – score of the cumulative rainfall probability.
 The interpretation of the SPI values is the following:

 SPI ≥ 2.0 : extreme wet condition